jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Hyperparameter tuning

 Because the model is such a black box to us in real life problems, the hyperparameter tuning is usually a try and error.
 Some parameters are dependent on each other and cannot tune separately.
 Sometimes the relationship is subtle.
-For example, the regularization rate changes the shape of the cost function.
-Therefore it impacts how we tune the learning rate.
+For example, the regularization rate changes the shape of the cost function, and therefore impacts how we tune the learning rate.
 We can create a mesh of values to be used for tuning.
-For example, with learning rates of (1e-1, 1e-2, … 1e-8) and regularization of (1e-3, 1e-4, ..
-1e-6), we have a potential of 8x4 combinations to test ( (1e-1, 1e-3), (1e-1, 1e-3), …, (1e-8, 1e-5), (1e-8, 1e-6) ).
+For example, with learning rates of (1e-1, 1e-2, ...
+1e-8) and regularization of (1e-3, 1e-4, ..
+1e-6), we have a potential of 8x4 combinations to test ( (1e-1, 1e-3), (1e-1, 1e-3), ..., (1e-8, 1e-5), (1e-8, 1e-6) ).
 We may not want to use an exactly rectangular shape of a mesh.
-For example, we may want to slight deviations at each mesh point with the hope that some irregularity may help us to explore more information.
+For example, we may want to slightly deviate at each mesh point with the hope that some irregularity may help us to explore more information.

 <div class="imgcap">
 <img src="/assets/dl/mesh.png" style="border:none;width:60%">
 </div>

-> Start tuning parameters from coarse grain with fewer iterations before fine tuning.
+> Start tune parameters from coarse grain with fewer iterations before fine tuning.

 ### Troubleshooting